Studio Info and FAQ’s

 Current Rate:

-The current rate at Ink Joy Tattoo is $125 per hour.
+• The current rate at Ink Joy Tattoo is $125 per hour.
 Minimum shop rate is $80 (this rate if for smaller pieces that would take about a half hour or so to complete).
+Please note that the hourly rate will be increasing to $150 per hour starting July 1, 2026.

 Deposits & Cancellations:

-A $50 deposit is required for all new clients.
-A deposit may be required for returning clients (you will be notified if this is required).
+• A $50 deposit is required for all new clients.
+A deposit may be required for returning clients if there is a history of cancellations or no-shows (you will be notified if this is required).

-The deposit will be applied at the time of your appointment (if multiple sittings are required, the deposit will be applied to your first appointment).
+• The deposit will be applied at the time of your appointment (if multiple sittings are required, the deposit will be applied at your first appointment).

-If you need to reschedule - a call, text, email, or message is required 24 hours prior to your appointment.
-Your deposit will be forfeit if the appointment is cancelled within 24 hours, or if you do not show up for your appointment.
+• If you need to reschedule - a call, text, email, or message is required 24 hours prior to your appointment.
+Your deposit will be forfeit if the appointment is cancelled within 24 hours, if you are more than a half hour late for your appointment, or if you do not show up for your appointment.
 You will receive reminder notifications by email and text (but honestly, who could forget about a tattoo appointment!?!)

-In case of inclement weather or illness and you need to cancel, you will not lose your deposit.
-Unfortunately, I may not be able to reschedule you until my next available appointment.
+• In case of inclement weather or illness and you need to cancel, you will not lose your deposit.
+Unfortunately, I may not be able to reschedule you until my next available appointment (I apologize, you may be waiting a while).

 Other Studio Policies:

-You must bring government-issued identification with you.
+• You must bring government-issued identification with you.
 Parental consent is required for anyone under 18.
-Please note that the minimum age for a tattoo at Ink Joy Tattoo is 16 years old with parental consent and accompaniment.
+Please note that the minimum age for a tattoo at Ink Joy Tattoo is 16 years old, dependent on design and location, with parental consent and accompaniment.

-This is a scent free space - please avoid wearing perfume/cologne.
+• This is a scent free space - please avoid wearing perfume or cologne.

-If you smoke, please use the ashtray provided outside the door you entered.
+• If you smoke, please use the ashtray provided outside the studio entrance.

-I am a tattoo newbie, how do I get started?
+I am a tattoo newbie, where do I start?

 How do I get a quote for a tattoo?